Farmington Hills officer rescues cat after apartment fire

-A Farmington Hills police officer last month reunited a local resident with a cat that was thought to be lost in a fire.
+A Farmington Hills police officer last month reunited a local resident with his cat after a devastating apartment fire.

 On December 14, 2019, Farmington Hills resident Scott Sinischo arrived home to find that a fire had left most of his apartment charred and covered in soot and smoke.
 Sadly, he soon learned that his cat, Ludwig, had not survived the ordeal.